-Please note:

-- where entirely new clauses have been inserted in the Bills, such clauses have been allocated a new number in sequence, which means that the original clause numbers have changed.
-The changes in clause numbers are set out in a table on page 6 of the Interim Report for ease of reference. - > The amendments shown in the Bills are not complete and the Bills are not ready to pass in the form set out in this Appendix, as Parliament still needs to insert appropriate transitional provisions in the Bills and every detail contained in the Bills as amended needs to be thoroughly proof read before Parliament votes on the Bills in their final form.
+Please note: where entirely new clauses have been inserted in the Bills at the Committee of the Whole stage, such clauses have been allocated a new number in sequence, which means that the original clause numbers have changed.
+The changes in clause numbers are set out in a table on page 7 of the Report for ease of reference.